gmlarumbe/verilog-ext/README.md

 `verilog-ext` is available on MELPA.

 `verilog-ts-mode` is not yet available on MELPA.
-See [notes](https://github.com/gmlarumbe/verilog-ext/wiki/Tree-sitter#notes) for more info.
+See the [wiki](https://github.com/gmlarumbe/verilog-ext/wiki/Tree-sitter) for more info.

 ### straight.el ###